It was some 30 pages long... too much English. But somewhere it said something like: You don't work well THROUGH others...

 But what if the other person (or you) hang out in Parent (or Child) ego-state a lot that is all about forcing the other, instead of completing them?

-But that doesn’t mean that from time to time I don’t cry… no sob.
+But even though I manage not to judge, it doesn't mean that from time to time I don't cry... no sob.

 My favorite detective is Henry Bosch.
 Why?
 Because he lives by an invented context: 'Either everybody counts or nobody counts.'